jmarpaung/minipatrol/README.md

 Sensor status is displayed on top and below the movement buttons.
 When the sensor doesn't detect an obstacle in front of it, it will show "CLEAR" with a light-green background.
 When the sensor detects and obstacle, it will show "BLOCKED" with a red background.

 ### simpleraspberrypost.py
+This script:
+* Serve simple http server and process POST request
+* Process POST request to control robot's movement and arm
+* Return sensor status to UI
+* Simple logic to avoid collision and auto-grab payload

 ## The robot
 * Raspberry PI